Welcome to our weekly post where I will be sharing some of the major

-Before we get started on this week’s CIW, I’d like to highlight an upcoming webinar we have with our friends at PlexTrac this week!
+Before we get started on this week’s CIW, I’d like to highlight an upcoming webinar we have with our friends at PlexTrac!
 We are going to speaking about different maturity levels within the realm of offensive security and how to achieve higher heights, please sign up here and join us!

 Away we go!